ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 #### `offline-pruning-enabled` (boolean)

-If `true`, offline pruning will run on startup and block until it completes (approximately one hour on mainnet).
+If `true`, offline pruning will run on startup and block until it completes (approximately one hour on Mainnet).
 This will reduce the size of the database by deleting old trie nodes. **While performing offline pruning, your node will not be able to process blocks and will be considered offline.** While ongoing, the pruning process consumes a small amount of additional disk space (for